-- How long should it take for me to receive a decision on my application?
+How long should it take for me to receive a decision on my application?

-We will send a decision via email three weeks after we receive your completed application.
+We will send a decision via email within three weeks of receipt of your completed application.
 You will receive an email confirmation once your application is complete.

 - What classes are offered as part of Summer Challenge?

 Summer Challenge students enroll in two Boston University seminars.
 Click here for a list of our 2016 seminars.

 - How many students are in each session?